 The number of divers is expected to witness a CAGR of approximately 5.5% during the forecast period 2020-2030.
-The increasing interest towards scuba diving and rise in new tour and travel start-ups in the developing countries is expected to boost the travellers and number of divers across the world.
+The increasing interest in scuba diving and rise in new tour and travel start-ups in developing countries is expected to boost the travelers and number of divers across the world.
 FMI has forecast the diving tourism market to expand at 5.9% CAGR between 2020 and 2030.

 How is Big Brand Participation Aiding Growth?